chris-madden/Javascript-Graphics-Programming-Project-3rd-Year/README.md

 However, this still results in game over as square will now reach bottom of screen without being shot.*

 *Bug occurs when game is over and the spacerbar is pressed.
 This will restart the game with the ship invisible but can still be moved and fired*

+*Quit button wont work if opened externally E.G opened from live preview in Brackets*

 ####References